-This article was originally posted by SAP Digitalist.
+This article originally appeared in SAP Digitalist.

 Globalization and new regulations like BEPS have raised the profile of intercompany accounting in recent years.
 With the rapid growth in the number of entities and subsidiaries from growth and acquisitions, efficiently reconciling intercompany balances becomes increasingly challenging while trying to meet all the needs of reporting, treasury, and managing currency risk.